alexvishnevskiy/Huawei-project/README.md

 ```
 gdown https://drive.google.com/uc?id=1-pl-7i9a7QZrTNybZvaicIVmlcUbagMH
 ```
-Then you can either generate summaries for the specific text using API.
+Then you can generate summaries for the specific text using API.

 ```python
 from src.model.bart.finetune_model import generate_summary